 - Stay low.
 Sink the hips, eyes on belt buckle.
 Sink the Hips and Sky the Eyes.

 - Tackle through.
 Explode through the target with head up.
-Contact must be made with shoulder pads.
+Contact must be made with shoulder pads (same foot, same shoulder).
 Feet need to be active (chopping) and underneath you.
 Shoot hands up, wrap up, and grab cloth.

 - Drive through.
 Many kids will make the mistake of stopping their feet on contact.
 Teach your players to shoot and drive through the ball carrier.

 Summary: Approach the ball carrier, chop feet, aiming point is the inside hip.
-Engage ball carrier with shoulder pads, head up, and head across the body.
+Engage ball carrier with shoulder pads (same foot, same shoulder), and head up.
 Tackle through the ball carrier, do not stop feet.
 Grab cloth and finish the tackle.
 This is how to tackle with proper tackling technique!

 Tackle Safety-How to Tackle with Proper Tackling Technique

 The hot topic lately has been concussions in youth football.
 There are countless benefits that children will acquire when they participate in youth football- when the game is taught properly that is!
 Many coaches are still in the “old school” state of mind where they teach winning at all costs.
 They talk about being “tough” and they will do stupid contact drills that will just lead to injuries.
 Many “old school” coaches will over hit in practice as well.
 There is no need to do live contact for 1 1/2 hours of a two hour practice.
 Most of the drills these coaches are doing do not even simulate football game play.